-1. Building Heights
+1. High Buildings

 - a) All new development should generally be well integrated with its surroundings as regards, scale, form, siting, alignment and materials. - b) Accordingly, development should conform to the general height of buildings prevailing in the surrounding area.
 In residential areas this will be commonly set by tenemental or villa building forms or, in a mews location, will be determined by existing mews buildings.
 Well-designed architectural features that rise above this height, and which would contribute to the visual interest of the city's skyline and not adversely affect key views, may be acceptable. - c) Existing high and intrusive buildings will not be accepted as precedents for the future and their replacement with more sensitively scaled buildings will be sought when their redevelopment is in prospect.
-New high buildings must conform with the conditions of local plan policy DES 10 and the guideline on the Protection of Key Views.